jamesjrg/JimAndCats/README.md

 * Manages commands relating to user authentication details and basic identity info (i.e. people's full name).

 * Commands result in events being written to a private stream in an Event Store cluster.
-An Event Store projection takes the private identity events resulting from commands and maps them to new events on a public stream for use by other services.
+An Event Store projection takes the private identity events resulting from commands and maps them to new events on a public stream for use by other services (currently the Cats service).
 All data and events relating to password hashes are omitted.

 * After any events resulting from a command have been written to the Event Store cluster, the service updates the current state of the relevant user aggregate in a SQL Server table.
 This table is used both by the command handler itself (to check the legality of commands before executing them) and by the Jim query handler service.